hook-lang/hook/README.md

 Hook is a simple, small, cross-plataform scripting language with an easy-to-understand implementation.
 It has been written entirely by hand in C99 using simple techniques like recursive descending parsing, syntax-oriented translation, and stack-based machine.

-## Features

-The main features are:

-* Imperative programming
-* C-style
-* Dynamic-type
-* Immutability by default
-* No accidental side effects
-* Automatic memory management

-Warning: Hook is still in its early stages of development and is obviously not production ready.

 ## What does it look like

 ```rust